alexcheng1982/docker-magento/README.md

 If Docker Compose is used, you can just modify `env` file in the same directory of `docker-compose.yml` file to update those environment variables.

 After calling `install-magento`, Magento is installed and ready to use.
 Use provided admin username and password to log into Magento backend.

+If you use default base url (http://mymagentostore.com) or other test url, you need to [modify your host file](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) to map the host name to docker container.
+For Boot2Docker, use `boot2docker ip` to find the IP address.